 Best of the Orlando Theme Parks for Little Kids with Big Imaginations

-Truly an experience for every age group, LEGOLAND Florida is the ultimate vacation destination for fans of the popular building bricks.
+LEGOLAND Florida is the ultimate vacation destination for fans of the popular building bricks, and is fun for every age.
 The rides, play areas, and even the amusement park’s onsite hotels and nearby water park look as if they’re made from giant LEGO bricks.
 And, of note for those with kids in the younger age group, many of the rides have no height requirement.
 There’s lots of chances to meet your favorite LEGO characters, too.

-Even though it’s one of the newer Orlando theme parks (the park opened in 2011), LEGOLAND Florida is still introducing new attractions, including water sports stunts and new stage shows.
+Since opening in 2011, LEGOLAND Florida has continued to introduce new attractions, including the Pirate River Quest boating adventure, water sports stunts, and new stage shows.
 Certain ticket packages also include access to the LEGOLAND Water Park, a great place to cool off from the hot Florida sun.
 For parents of very little ones, the world’s first Peppa Pig Theme Park is located right next door to LEGOLAND as well.

 9. Discovery Cove